When I first went vegan, I never would have imagined that some wall paint would not be vegan.

 There’s 3 main reasons that paint may not be vegan:

 - It can contain dairy products, usually milk protein as a binder.

-- They test the paint on animals – This can include testing putting the paint on animals skin, but also forcing ingestion.
-Here’s an example of what can be included.
+- They test the paint on animals – This can include testing putting the paint on animals skin, but also forced ingestion.

-The real issue is that very few wall paints specifically state that they are vegan, but those are the only ones I feel safe using and recommending because it’s not like there’s a nice ingredients label on paint.
+The tricky part is that very few wall paints specifically state that they are vegan, but those are the only ones I feel safe using and recommending because it’s not like there’s a nice ingredients label on paint.

 How Vegan Wall Paint is Different